EliasVilld/du-serializer/README.md

 <!-- Explain how to use -->
 # Credits
-Thanks to Arialia from the game organization Silentium
+Thanks to Arialia for her collaboration from the game organization Silentium